Munger University

 Munger University is a state university and was established on 18 March 2018 through bifurcation of Tilka Manjhi Bhagalpur University, Bhagalpur.
 The university started operating academically from the 2018–19 academic year.

 History

 Munger University came into existence on 18 March 2018 under the Bihar State Universities (Amendment) Act, 2016 (Bihar Act – 1/2017).

 Bills pertaining to the creation of Munger, Purnia and Patliputra University were passed by the State Legislature in 2016.
 The formation of the university was notified in March 2018 in accordance with the Government pronouncement in the Gazette.

 Campus

-The university is currently operating from RD & DJ College, Munger campus spread over 25 acres of land near New Police Headquarter Munger.
+The university is currently operating from the 25-acre campus of the R.D. & D.J.
+College near the New Police Headquarters in Munger.

 Colleges

 There are 17 constituent colleges, 12 affiliated colleges, 5 single faculty education colleges (Affiliated B. Ed.
 Colleges) and one affiliated law college in the Munger University.
+As part of saat nischay-3 of Bihar Government, 19 new colleges have been opened under the Munger University.